SPUTNIK / SCIENCE PHOTO LIBRARY SPUTNIK / SCIENCE PHOTO LIBRARY

 Military parade in North Korea.
-Soldiers marching during a military parade in Pyongyang marking the 105th birthday of Kim Il-Sung, the founder of North Korea.
-The Korean People's Army numbers over 5 million, around a quarter of the country's population and one of the largest standing armies in the world.
-This parade is taking place in Kim Il-sung Square, passing the Korean Central History Museum.
+Intercontinental ballistic missiles being displayed during a military parade in Pyongyang marking the 105th birthday of Kim Il-Sung, the founder of North Korea.
+These are thought to be KN-08 missiles, capable of carrying a nuclear warhead, with a range of around 5500 kilometres.
+This parade is taking place in Kim Il-sung Square, passing the headquarters of the Workers' Party of Korea.
 North Korea is a socialist state with totalitarian rule and a cult of personality around Kim Il-sung and his family who have ruled the country for over 70 years.
 The third leader from the ruling dynasty is Kim Jong-un (grandson of Kim Il-Sung), who has ruled since December 2011.
 Photographed on 15 April 2017.

 Model release not required.
 Property release not required.